arlac77/content-entry/README.md

 ## StringContentEntryMixin

-Content entries where a string is the primary data representation
+Content entries where a string is the primary data representation.

 ### Parameters